albinekcom/albinekcom.github.io/_posts/2018-08-06-from-debug-to-release.markdown

 ## Debug anyone?

-In the previous blog posts ([Map vs for in vs forEach challenge in Swift ⚔️](map-method-vs-for-loop) and [To if let or to not nil? 💀](to-if-let-or-to-if-not-nil)) I have tested some methods using unit tests and function `measure()` from `XCTest` framework.
+In the previous blog post ([Map vs for in vs forEach challenge in Swift ⚔️](map-method-vs-for-loop) and [To if let or to not nil? 💀](to-if-let-or-to-if-not-nil)) I have tested some methods using unit tests and function `measure()` from `XCTest` framework.
 But are these results also legit for the production?
 Let's take a look that `loop` challenge and test it using different building configurations.

 ## From tests to the code in debug mode